11 Major Mistakes You're Making with Your Coffee Pot

 You're going to want to be generous with that scoop, at least if you want to make a high-quality tasting drink.
 Here's some more science on the perfect pour: The Specialty Coffee Association created a standard ratio of water to coffee that is optimum, McManus notes.

-"Aim for 9 to 11 grams—about 2 tablespoons—of freshly ground coffee per 6 ounces of water.
+"Aim for 9 to 11 grams—about two tablespoons—of freshly ground coffee per six ounces of water.
 It might sound like a lot.
 Try it, though, and you'll be amazed at how much more your home coffee suddenly tastes like the good stuff from the coffee shop," she says.